 My name is Matthew Adeiza, a PhD candidate in the Department of Communication at the University of Washington in Seattle, where I study the impact of digital media on political campaigning in Sub-Saharan Africa.
 Particularly, I am interested in why and how campaigns adopt/adapt digital media, and how they affect the campaigns and their relationships with voters.
 Essentially, my research is an investigation of campaign innovation and the implications for a multi-ethnic society.

 I employ a multi-method, cross-national approach to studying the relationship between digital media and democracy consolidation in Sub-Saharan Africa.
-My advisor is Prof. Philip Howard, a professor of internet studies at the University of Oxford, and doctoral committee members are Profs.
-Kirsten Foot , Matthew Powers (Communication), and James Long (Political Science).
+My advisor is Prof. Matthew Powers (Communication, University of Washington), and my doctoral committee members are Profs.
+Kirsten Foot , Leah Ceccarelli (Communication, University of Washington), and James Long (Political Science, University of Washington).